meet-salman/Cpp/Practice Tasks/Recursion/Russian Peasant Algorithm/README.md

 ## Problem Description

-Russian Peasant Multiplication is an ancient algorithm used to multiply two integers.
-The method involves halving one number and doubling the other until the first number is reduced to 1, adding specific results along the way to get the final product.
-This technique is efficient and utilizes simple arithmetic operations to achieve the result.
+Russian Peasant Multiplication is an ancient algorithm used to multiply two integers by repeatedly halving one number and doubling the other, and summing specific values to get the final product.
+This method is also known as the Egyptian multiplication method and uses simple arithmetic operations to perform multiplication efficiently.

 ### Algorithm Steps:

-1. **Start with two integers**, `a` (multiplicand) and `b` (multiplier), that need to be multiplied.
+1. **Start with two integers**, `a` (multiplicand) and `b` (multiplier), to be multiplied.

 2. **Repeat until `a` becomes 1**:
    - **If `a` is even**: